hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 ## F360's bug on parametric modeling

 In some cases parametric modeling is better than direct modeling, especially for making a cover.
-In parametric modeling, the placeholders of keys slip sometimes.
+In parametric modeling mode, the placeholders of keys slip sometimes.
 This is F360's bug.
 In that case, Run **Sync Key** command.

 ## Advanced features and design